Doctorate of Philosophy in Epidemiology

-- At least two letters from faculty members from the applicant’s previous program who can attest to the applicant’s ability to pursue successfully a PhD program in epidemiology are preferred.
-When previous graduate training was completed more than 3 years ago, letters from other academic or professional references may be substituted.
+- Two letters must be from faculty members from the applicant’s previous program who can attest to the applicant’s ability to pursue successfully a Ph.D. program in Epidemiology.
+When previous graduate training was completed more than 3 years ago, letters from other academic or professional references may be submitted.

-- A statement of intent which describes the applicant’s rationale for pursuing the PhD in epidemiology,area(s)of research interest and career goals.
+A statement of intent which supports interest areas and career goals.

 Department of Epidemiology